View search results for Envy

 Cain and Abel

-Genesis 4:1-8 starts the history of envy.
-God favors Abel’s offering over Cain’s, provoking Cain to anger and then to fratricide.
-The incident is the first in a biblical pattern in which God surprisingly prefers one person over another—typically the younger over the older—and then has to deal with the loser’s envy.
+This passage marks the start of the history of envy.
+God favors Abel's offering over Cain's, provoking Cain to anger and then to fratricide.
+The incident is the first in a biblical pattern in which God surprisingly prefers one person over another—typically the younger over the older—and then has to deal with the loser's envy.
 Think Jacob and Esau, Leah and Rachel, Isaac and Ishmael, Joseph and his brothers.
+God may have preferred Abel's offering because it really cost Abel something to give it—he gave the choicest cuts from his most valuable stock while Cain brought garden-variety produce.
+Or God may have preferred Abel's offering out of the blue.
+To an envier, it doesn't matter.
+The other person's advantage is unfair either way.

 Resentment of another’s ministry